Battery Energy Storage Systems (BESS) Best Practices Report

 In short, the study emphasizes that BESS projects need to take serious precautions to ensure they are built safely and responsibly, with systems in place to prevent and handle fires effectively.

-The draft BESS Best Practice Report is now available for your review and feedback.
+The draft BESS Best Practice Report and the Interim Fire Protection Guidelines for BESS Facilities are now available for your review and feedback.
 Please send comments via email to Fire@sdcounty.ca.gov or use the form below to share your input.

 While this Best Practice Report is one step to creating new standards for BESS applicants to follow, Planning & Development Services will be kicking off an effort to add BESS as a land use within the County's Zoning Ordinance, including zoning and development requirements specifically for BESS in the unincorporated area of the county.
 This effort is set to kick off in 2025.
 Please sign up for the email notification list to stay updated on this effort.